This post may contain affiliate links.

 As odd as it sounds, I find that as long as I have a good serving of protein first thing in the morning, I make better dietary choices all day long.

-This Sugar Cookie Overnight Protein Oatmeal and these Peanut Butter Protein Bars are two of my favorite easy ways to add extra protein to my breakfasts, and these lightly sweet, nutty oatmeal protein cookies have quickly become another.
+These Protein Overnight Oats and these Peanut Butter Protein Bars are two of my favorite easy ways to add extra protein to my breakfasts, and these lightly sweet, nutty oatmeal protein cookies have quickly become another.

-With 6 grams of protein per cookie, these cookies energize my body and keep me full all morning long (so do these Peanut Butter Protein Cookies).
+With 10 grams of protein for two small cookies, they energize my body and keep me full all morning long (so do these Peanut Butter Protein Cookies).

-Instead of using protein powder, I focused on including a variety of accessible and affordable naturally high-protein ingredients, including oats, pumpkin seeds, chia seeds, and nut butter.
+In addition to protein powder, I focused on including a variety of accessible and affordable naturally high-protein ingredients, including oats, flaxseeds, chia seeds, and nut butter.

 Banana protein cookies with oatmeal and chia seeds